 2.8.5 The Stability Booklet and Damage Stability Booklet for ships with timber deck cargoes may be supplemented by additional curve of maximum permissible vertical positions of centre of gravity or minimum metacentric heights covering the timber draught range considering maximum permissible vertical position of centre of gravity or minimum metacentric height at the deepest timber subdivision draught and the partial timber subdivision draught.
-The minimum metacentric heights shall be varied linearly between the deepest timber subdivision draught, and between the partial timber subdivision draught and the partial timber subdivision draught, respectively.
+The minimum metacentric heights shall be varied linearly between the deepest timber subdivision draught and the partial timber subdivision draught and the partial timber subdivision draught, and between the partial timber subdivision draught and the light service draught, respectively.
 Where timber freeboards are not assigned the deepest and partial draughts shall relate to the summer load line.
 This curve shall apply to ships carrying timber deck cargo only.